-Use Form 4626 to figure the AMT imposed on a corporation by section 55.
+Use Form 4626 to figure the alternative minimum tax (AMT) imposed on a corporation by section 55.

 Note: For an affiliated group filing a consolidated return under the rules of section 1501, AMT must be figured on a consolidated basis.